 Thus, long time Muslims who has completed a couple dozen fasts of Ramadan should occupy a tabaqa (ranking) different than someone who just accepted Islam a couple of years ago.
 Likewise, someone who has participated in Islamic work for decades should occupy a ranking different from the one who has just started being active or one who is not active at all.
 Imams who have dutifully served their communities for decades would have a higher ranking than imams who have just begun their tenure.
 This is not a matter of faith but a matter of generational protocol and adab.
 It was reported that the Prophet (SAWS) has said: “The one who does not show mercy to our youth and does not revere our aged is not from among us.”

 Tabaqaat has to be applied in spirit first before we apply it to our own historical recording.
 The religion of Islam and the Muslims are better served if we respect those who have preceded us in faith, and who have and continue to, lay down the foundations of Islam in America.
-Recognizing that there are tabaqaat among us is one way of giving respect and honor where it is due.
+Recognizing that there are tabaqaat among us is one way of giving respect and honor where it is due and enriching the generations to come.
 Wal humdu lillahi Rabbil aalameen.
-And Allah knows best.
+And Allah knows best

 Imam Abu Laith Luqman Ahmad